jackie1santana/SantanaTechPortfolio/README.md

 - gzip compression on the server
 - minified js with uglyfy

-parcel bundler was a hassle with my pdf files so i just minified all files manually via online tools to save time. ( original files appear as "unminified")
+- parcel bundler was a hassle with my pdf files so i just minified all files manually via online tools to save time. ( original files appear as "unminified")
+- running on linode server